mzazon/awesome-cloud-projects/aws/organizations-governance/organizations-governance.md

 ## Prerequisites

-1. AWS account with Organization management permissions
+1. AWS account with Organization management permissions and billing access
 2. AWS CLI v2 installed and configured with appropriate credentials
 3. Understanding of AWS IAM policies and JSON syntax
 4. Multiple AWS accounts or ability to create new accounts